-Keeping your pets calm this festive season
+Keeping your pets calm this firework season

 With Halloween, bonfire night, Christmas and New Year coming up, the party season is well and truly underway (and no we can’t believe this year is almost over either!)
 While the fireworks and festivities are a joy to us humans, our furry companions can struggle during this time.
 At Brown’s Natural Pet Store, we’ve compiled a list of our favourite calming remedies and tips to keep you and your pets chilled this winter.